psychoinformatics-de/ipsy-docs/source/internal/common_tasks.rst

   Users that need to update any website (in HTML form) need to be member of this group.

+.. todo:: Make sure this (www-data) is so on Kumo.

 New Account -- email
 --------------------